A determinant identity for the sum of contour integral matrices: Proof of Theorem

-The starting point of the proof of Proposition \ref{prop:main} is the following lemma, which provides a formula for the inverse of an upper-triangular matrix whose entries are defined via contour integrals.
+The starting point of the proof of Theorem \ref{prop:main} is the following Proposition \ref{lem:inverseofmatrix}, which provides a formula for the inverse of an upper-triangular matrix whose entries are defined via contour integrals.